 Different ceiling types can be combined with this shape.
 Add coffering to a barrel vault and it instantly looks more luxe.
 Also, windows can be arranged to mimic the barrel vault used in a room, whether the curve is slight or more pronounced.

-Dropped ceilings, sometimes called suspended or false ceilings, are lower than the true ceiling in a room.
+Dropped ceilings are sometimes called suspended or false ceilings.
+These are lower than the true ceiling in a room.
 Used extensively in commercial buildings, in homes, these types of ceilings can conceal an existing ceiling or piping and ductwork that cannot be moved.
-A dropped ceiling consists of a metal grid on which the tiles are suspended.
-The grid is attached to the walls but it is also supported by metal wires that hang from the original ceiling to support it.
+A dropped ceiling consists of a metal grid that holds the suspended tiles.
+The grid attaches to the walls but metal wires also hang from the original ceiling to support it.